ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Discussion

-In addition to 2HG, several important metabolites for glioma metabolism can be imaged at high resolution, including Glu, Gln, Gly and GSH \cite{Ganji2016,Hangel2022}.
-In particular, Gln metabolism is an alternative energy source in glioma cells and targeted to induce metabolic vulnerability in synthetic lethality treatment approaches \cite{McBrayer2018}.
-Furthermore, NAAG has important clinical applications in many brain diseases and our data show the highest resolution for NAAG imaging to date.
-Our 3D-ECCENTRIC data at 2.5~mm isotropic show unprecedented spatial resolution of 3D MRSI metabolic imaging obtained in glioma patients with an acquisition time of 10min:26s that can still be accommodated in most clinical protocols.
-At slightly lower voxel size of 3.4~mm isotropic the patients can be imaged in 4min:40s which is 3 times faster than similar methods used in previous patient studies \cite{Hingerl2019,Hangel2020}.

 ECCENTRIC encoding is highly versatile with flexible choice of FoV, spatial resolution, spectral bandwidth that can be set to optimize SNR and acquisition time.
-The advantage and strength of ECCENTRIC is enabled by the possibility to freely choose the radius and position of circle trajectories in covering the k-space: 1) the free choice of circle radius allows freedom in setting FoV, spatial resolution and spectral bandwidth without the need of temporal interleaving, 2) the free choice of circle position allows freedom for random undersampling the k-space to accelerate acquisition by CS.
+The advantage and strength of ECCENTRIC is enabled by the possibility to freely choose the radius and position of circle trajectories in covering the k-space: 1) the free choice of circle radius allows freedom in setting FoV, spatial resolution and spectral bandwidth without the need of temporal interleaving, 2) the free choice of circle center position allows freedom for random undersampling the k-space to accelerate acquisition by CS.
 This flexibility is particularly important for ${}^1$H-MRSI at 7T and beyond, due to the increased spectral bandwidth required which limits the duration of $k$-space trajectories.
 In addition, free choice of circle position should enable FoV with different extent along the axial dimensions for additional time saving, which cannot be achieved by concentric, rosette and spiral trajectories.

-The flexibility in setting FoV, resolution and spectral bandwidth by varying the circle radius and CS undersampling to optimize SNR and acquisition time is shown in Supplementary Fig.\ref{SDfig:TrajDiffCirc}-\ref{SDfig:Spectra}.
+ECCENTRIC flexibility in setting FoV, resolution and spectral bandwidth by varying the circle radius and CS undersampling to optimize SNR and acquisition time is shown in Supplementary Fig. S2-S4.
 These results indicate that, when using the same image resolution and acquisition time, ECCENTRIC provides a higher SNR for protocols that use smaller circle radii and higher acceleration compared to protocols using larger circle radii and lower acceleration.
+This flexibility, allows to adapt ECCENTRIC acquisition to resolutions required across a range of FoV.
+Although, we demonstrated ECCENTRIC for human brain imaging, this method can be used for ultra-high resolution metabolic imaging of mice brain where submillimeter resolution is required for a centimeter FoV.